Long-term disability benefits and your pension

 Learn how a long-term disability leave might affect your pension.

-If you are off work for an extended period because of illness or injury, you may qualify for long-term disability benefits from a plan provided by your employer or union.
+If you are off work for an extended period because of illness or injury, you may qualify for benefits under a long-term group disability plan provided by your employer or union.

-When you receive long-term disability benefits for time away from work, your pension may be affected.
+When you receive benefits under a long-term disability plan for time away from work, your pension may be affected.
 It depends on whether your long-term disability plan has been approved by BC Pension Corporation.
 Contact your employer to find out if you are covered by an approved long-term disability plan.

-Receiving long-term disability benefits from an approved plan
+Receiving disability benefits from an approved long-term disability plan

 If you go back to work on a rehabilitation program, you and your employer will resume making contributions to your pension on your earnings.
 However, your pension will continue to be based on your highest average salary before your long-term disability leave and increased by any inflation adjustments provided by the pension plan.
 In addition, you will continue to accumulate pensionable service as if you were still working.

-Receiving long-term disability benefits from a plan that is not approved
+Receiving disability benefits from a long-term disability plan that is not approved

-If you receive long-term disability benefits from a plan that is not approved by BC Pension Corporation and you are under 65 (60 for certain designated public safety occupations), you will not accumulate pensionable and contributory service in the pension plan while on leave.
+If you receive disability benefits from a long-term group disability plan that is not approved by BC Pension Corporation and you are under 65 (60 for certain designated public safety occupations), you will not accumulate pensionable and contributory service in the pension plan while on leave.
 This means the value of your pension will not increase while you are away from your job.